assembler-institute/programming-fundamentals-data-structures-1/README.md

 Open the files indicated bellow and read the instructions and requirements of the tests to solve them.

-- If you get stuck you can find the answers in the `solution` branch
+- If you get stuck you can find the answers in the `solution` branch.
-- Try not to peek at the solutions
+- Try not to peek at the solutions.

 ## Author <!-- omit in toc -->